yeslogic/prince-docs/docs/css-props.md

     </p><p>
     Please also see the property <code><a href="#prop-margin-alt">margin-alt</a></code> for alternative margins for top or bottom floated elements.
-    </p><p>
-    The optional modifier <code>unless-fit</code> expresses a conditional: the element is only floated if it would otherwise cause a page or column break.
     </p><p class="note">
         The property <a href="#prop-prince-float"><code>-prince-float</code></a> can be used as an alias.
         </p></div><div><div id="prop-float-seealso">See Also</div><ul><li><a href="/doc/styling#floats">Floats</a></li></ul></div><div><div id="prop-float-spec">Specification</div><ul><li><a href="https://www.w3.org/TR/CSS2/visuren.html#float-position">CSS 2.1</a></li><li><a href="https://www.w3.org/TR/css-gcpm-3/#footnotes">CSS Generated Content for Paged Media Module</a></li><li><a href="https://figures.spec.whatwg.org/">CSS Figures</a></li><li><a href="https://books.spec.whatwg.org/#footnotes">CSS Books</a></li><li><a href="https://drafts.csswg.org/css-page-floats/">CSS Page Floats</a></li></ul></div></div></details>